-You can earn some money while you are on IA, but there are limits to how much income you can earn (referred to as “earned income”).
+You can earn some money while you are on IA, but there are limits to how much income you can earn (referred to as “earned income”) without it affecting your assistance.
 If you are a single person or a couple with no dependents, the earned income limit is $400 per month.
 If you are a couple with one child or a single parent with one dependent, the earned income limit is $600 per month.

-If you are a single person or a couple with no dependents and earn more than $400, your income assistance payment will be reduced by the amount your earnings.
+If you are a single person or a couple with no dependents and earn more than $400, your IA payment will be reduced by the amount your earnings.

 For example: Your regular IA payment is $760 and your earnings exemption is $400.
 This month you earn $500 so your IA payment will be reduced to $660 ($760-$100) as you earned $100 over the $400 monthly earnings limit.

-The table below shows the earning exemptions for PPMB dependent on your family size.
+The table below shows the earning exemptions for IA dependent on your family size.